NGWPC/ngencerf-server/README.md

 environments, such as Parallel Works might have other ways of implementing this functionality.
 There is nothing in the server code that is dependant on `s3fs`.
-All that matters is that the bucket is mounted as a file space and that there is agreement between NgenCerf and Hydrofabric path.
+All that matters is that the bucket is mounted as a file space and that there is agreement between NgenCerf and Data Services.

 # Static Files